Racing Against Depression & Anxiety

 Another big issue at hand I feel which is effecting young people more than ever is the influence being put on them by what they see plastered all over Social Media.
 Social Media can be used for very positive things, such as posts like these however there is a real dark element too it in my opinion.

 Reality TV stars are a big factor, or whatever they are called.
-I’ve read stories of young girls starving themselves and even go the extremities such as trying to get implants surgically injected so they can look like these so called stars.
+I’ve read stories of young girls starving themselves and even go the extremities such as trying to change themselves surgically so they can look like these so called stars.

 There’s so many problems with this technology day and age we live in that is affecting a mass of young people and people just want to turn a blind eye to it.
 As I pointed out previously more and more young people now are overwhelmed with an expectancy to become something they are not which results in real mental strain.